|CyberGhost||£1.99 per month||45-day money-back guarantee||Click Here >>|

 - SSH (Secure Shell) – controls software communication via a command line.
 It uses public key encryption to make the connection more secure.

 - OpenVPN – used for open source VPN.
 It works by creating Point-to-Point or Site-to-Site connections.

 People use VPNs for a range of different reasons, however, arguably their key benefit is to protect users’ personal information when browsing the web.

-Think, for example, when you’re connecting to a public WiFi network in a café, train station, or otherwise, do you ever wondered whether someone could be looking at your browsing activity?
+Think, for example, when you’re connecting to a public WiFi network in a café, train station, or otherwise, do you ever wonder whether someone could be looking at your browsing activity?
 Whilst many may not give this a second thought, it’s reasonable to entertain this concern, considering the array of forces that could be out to get your data.

 Particularly in this online-centric world, where almost everything is done digitally, connecting onto a public WiFi network could expose your private information to thieves and other untrustworthy eyes – whether this is your banking data, or other bits of personal information you’d prefer to keep private.